Skip to main content

 Against this backdrop, many governments have quickly implemented fiscal and monetary policies to fuel a recovery.
 Marsh Specialty’s Political Risk Map 2021 shows larger increases than ever before in country economic risk across all regions, driven by increases in deficit spending, adding to sovereign and commercial credit risks in the less developed economies of the world.

-Our analysis projects a growing disparity between emerging economies and industrialized nations, with the latter enjoying the benefits of high levels of government support and low borrowing costs (Figure 1).
+Our analysis projects a growing disparity between emerging economies and industrialised nations, with the latter enjoying the benefits of high levels of government support and low borrowing costs (Figure 1).
 Strains on public financing in emerging markets will result from increases in sovereign indebtedness and may create unfavorable conditions for domestic and foreign-owned businesses.

 China’s early emergence from the pandemic — and the unleashing of pent-up consumer demand globally — combined with the tail winds created by the passage of unprecedentedly large stimulus measures by the EU and the US are widely expected to generate a near-term, strong economic boost.
 While this effect should benefit certain nations (such as oil exporters), the impact may be transitory and will possibly only delay a reckoning with social inequalities, unsustainable debt fundamentals, and the green transition that is inexorably transforming the global energy landscape.